MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 }
 ```

-And then setup the directory and some dummy files:
+And then setup a test directory with some dummy files:

 ```swift
 final class MyAppTests: XCTestCase {